-Ms. Kim was named “Ones to Watch” in Securities Litigation by Best Lawyers in America (2021).
+Ms. Kim was named among “Ones to Watch” in Securities Litigation in 2021 and 2022 by Best Lawyers in America.

 - IBEW Local 98 Pension Fund v.
 Deloitte (D.S.C.): Cohen Milstein is sole Lead Counsel in this putative securities class action against Deloitte entities for allegedly breaching its external auditor duties related to as SCANA’s multi-billion-dollar nuclear energy expansion project in South Carolina.

 - In re EQT Corporation Securities Litigation (W.D.
 Pa.): Cohen Milstein is Co-Lead Counsel in this putative securities class action against EQT Corporation for allegedly misrepresenting the “substantial synergies” that were expected to arise from a planned merger with rival natural gas producer Rice Energy due to “the contiguous and complementary nature of Rice’s asset base with EQT’s.”

 - Myun-Uk Choi, et al. v.
 Tower Research Capital LLC, et al. (S.D.N.Y.): Cohen Milstein is representing traders who transacted in KOSPI 200 futures contracts in 2012 in a class action against Tower Research Capital and Mark Gorton for violations of the Commodity Exchange Act and for unjust enrichment.